lewagon/data-engineering-setup/_partials/ubuntu_ansible_part2.md

 ![](/images/gcp_vm_stop.png)

 Wait for a few minutes until the VM shows that it is completely off.
-You may need to refresh the page, the GCP Console doesn't dynamically update.
+You may need to refresh the page, the GCP Console (web GUI) doesn't dynamically update.

 When the VM is completely off, turn it on again by selecting the check box next to your instance and clicking **START/RESUME**.
 Give it a minute to turn on, then connect via VS Code.